Kaleidoscope-Backup/ai-iac/Readme.md

 ### AR: This is Readme

-updated -> Dummy for Events
+updated -> Dummy for Events Update